jon-jacky/home/commonplace.md

   are being *imitated by their ancestors*." ...
 Lester Young frequently sounds as if he is indebted to those like Stan Getz who in fact owe their sound entirely to him.
-At times early Keith Jarrett makes us wonder if Bill Evans does not sound too much like Jarrett."
+At times early Keith Jarrett makes us wonder if Bill Evans does not sound too much like Jarrett.

   ... hand in hand with jazz's capacity to absorb its surrounding history goes its capacity to raise to the level of genius those who would